cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 These variants should suffice for the vast majority of use cases, but other variants are possible; {{hashtofield-expand-other}} discusses requirements.

-The expand\_message variants defined in this section accept domain separation tags of at most 255 bytes.
-If a domain separation tag longer than 255 bytes must be used (e.g., because of requirements imposed by an invoking protocol), implementors MUST compute a short domain separation tag by hashing, as follows:

-    DST = H("H2C-OVERSIZE-DST-" || a_very_long_DST)

-Here, a\_very\_long\_DST is the DST whose length is greater than 255 bytes, "H2C-OVERSIZE-DST-" is an ASCII string literal, and the hash function H MUST meet the criteria given in {{hashtofield-expand-xmd}}.

 ### expand\_message\_xmd {#hashtofield-expand-xmd}

 The expand\_message\_xmd function produces a pseudorandom byte string using